flytbase/flytdocs/source/docs/FlytAPI/OnboardAPIs.rst

 .. py:function:: navigation.land(self, async=True)

-   :param async: If true, asynchronous mode is set
+   :param async: If True, asynchronous mode is set
    :return: 0 if the land command is successfully sent to the vehicle, else returns 1.

 *Usage:*